BradDorney/Patcher/README.md

 // Note that while Hook(&SomeClass::SomeFunction, ...) works, PATCHER_MFN_PTR() is more robust for virtual functions.
 //
 // In this example, we assume the target function uses the thiscall calling convention, so we use the ThiscallFunctor
 // util to convert the lambda to use thiscall.
+There is also StdcallFunctor, FastcallFunctor, and VectorcallFunctor
+// in x86-32; and MscallFunctor, UnixcallFunctor, and VectorcallFunctor in x86-64. patcher.Hook(
+  PATCHER_MFN_PTR(SomeClass::SomeVirtualFunction),
-There is also StdcallFunctor, FastcallFunctor, and VectorcallFunctor. patcher.Hook( PATCHER_MFN_PTR(SomeClass::SomeVirtualFunction), ThiscallFunctor([](SomeClass* pThis, int x) { pThis->someField_ -= x; }));
+  ThiscallFunctor([](SomeClass* pThis, int x) { pThis->someField_ -= x; }));